libp2p/observation-deck/README.md

 **[Deployed here][1]**

-This page hosts a catalogue of widgets for visualising libp2p introspection data, built on [observer-toolkit](https://github.com/libp2p/observer-toolkit).
+This page hosts a catalogue of widgets for visualising libp2p introspection data, built on the [libp2p observer-toolkit](https://github.com/libp2p/observer-toolkit).

 <!-- MarkdownTOC -->